Joan & Alan Bernikow JCC of Staten Island

 First Foot Forward

 The JCC has over 30 years of experience serving preschool children with special needs!
 First Foot Forward is dedicated to assisting children 2.5 to 5 years old with developmental needs.
-Our individualized curriculum allows children to reach their full potential in a warm, nurturing environment.
-New York City and State fund First Foot Forward programming.
-First Foot Forward is available at our Bernikow, Avis/South Shore, and Berman locations.
+Our individualized curriculum allows children to reach their full potential in a warm, nurturing environment New York City and State fund First Foot Forward programming.

 First Foot Forward specializes in helping children with: